matthewstokeley/France/README.md

 ##### A word of caution

-`frames` are essentially css components written in scss, utilizing extended, configured, domain-specific, injected/inherited  parents (with extensive use of the `extend` method) as opposed to built-in but less performative approaches to selecting - cascading and css operators).
-Coupled with the `bem` methodology, this produces highly-specific selectors, and outputs a css file where properties don't repeat - rather than new 'instances' of the properties, inheritance takes the form of selector groups.
+`frames` are essentially css components written in scss, utilizing extended, configured, domain-specific, injected/inherited  parents (with extensive use of the `extend` method) as opposed to built-in but less performative approaches to selecting - cascading and css operators.
+Tohether with the `bem` methodology, this produces highly-specific selectors, and outputs a css file where properties don't repeat - rather than new instances of the properties, inheritance takes the form of selector groups.
 The main flaw, or at least one of them, in the design of this performance-driven approach to element selectors and properties is file size.
 Selector performance is already fast - the larger file size (due to repeating selectors) probably outweighs performance and maintenance concerns.
 Tests are needed.
 In this regard, `frames` is experimental, however, there might be a use case - one of which is extremely rapid, modular and extensible component-centric css development.

 The name is a reference to a common metaphor used to teach theoretical perspectives.